 Message from the Chair

-Mechanical engineering is one of the oldest and broadest engineering disciplines.
-Mechanical engineers design and analyze machines of all types including automobiles, airplanes, rockets, submarines, power generation systems, biomedical instrumentation, robots, manufacturing systems, household appliances and many, many more.
+It is my pleasure to welcome you to the Department of Mechanical and Nuclear Engineering at Virginia Commonwealth University.
+Mechanical engineering is one of the broadest of the engineering disciplines.
+Mechanical engineers design and analyze machines of all types, including automobiles, airplanes, rockets, submarines, power generation systems, biomedical instrumentation, robots, manufacturing systems, household appliances and many, many more.

-In addition, mechanical engineers design and analyze the energy sources that power machines, the fluids through which the machines travel and the materials from which the machines are constructed.
-Mechanical engineers also work in cutting-edge fields such as nanotechnology, alternative energy sources and environmentally friendly “green” manufacturing processes.
+In addition, mechanical engineers plan and examine energy sources that power machines, fluids through which the machines travel, and materials from which the machines are constructed.
+Mechanical engineers also work in cutting-edge fields such as nanotechnology, alternative energy sources, and environmentally friendly “green” manufacturing processes.

-Our exciting new nuclear engineering programs were created in response to the strong demand for new nuclear engineers in both the public and private sector.
+Our exciting nuclear engineering concentration addresses the strong demand for nuclear engineers in both the public and private sectors.
 Nuclear engineers not only design and maintain nuclear reactors and nuclear power plants; they also work on medical applications of ionizing radiation, nuclear safety, nuclear fuel and radioactive waste disposal, and the problems of nuclear proliferation.

-It is truly an exciting time to be a mechanical or nuclear engineer and we invite you to browse through our website and learn more about our world-class faculty, state-of-the-art facilities and outstanding degree-granting programs.
+It is truly an exciting time to be a Mechanical or Nuclear engineer, and I invite you to browse through our website to learn more about our outstanding degree-granting programs as well as VCU’s world-class faculty and state-of-the-art facilities.

 Acting Chair, Department of Mechanical and Nuclear Engineering